 Art + Paper

-contemporary@mfah highlights and celebrates the role of contemporary art at the MFAH.
+contemporary@mfah highlights and celebrates the role of contemporary art at the Museum.
 Members will be invited to participate in four special events annually, such as dialogues with museum professionals, tours of private collections, and studio visits with artists.
 There will also be at least one opportunity per year to visit a major art destination.
-Members will have access to the museum's resources to learn best collecting practices, with an emphasis on how to build and maintain a commitment to the art of our time.
+Members will have access to the Museum's resources to learn best collecting practices, with an emphasis on how to build and maintain a commitment to the art of our time.
 Working locally, nationally, and internationally, the MFAH offers a unique forum for contemporary art as it continues to build one of this nation’s most all-encompassing encyclopedic collections.
-And, as the museum prepares for a major expansion to house contemporary art, contemporary@mfah membership dues will be dedicated to collections that will shape the future of this terrific new adventure for Houston.
-Founder: $7,500 over five years ($1,500 per year).
-Patron: $1,500.
-Member: $500.
+And, as the Museum prepares for a major expansion to house contemporary art, contemporary@mfah membership dues will be dedicated to collections that will shape the future of this terrific new adventure for Houston.
+Founder: $10,000 over five years ($2,000 per year).
+Patron: $2,500.
+Member: $1000.
 Young Contemporaries (age 35 and under): $250.

 For those who wish to support emerging artists and critics in the Core Program, the museum’s premier residency program at the Glassell School of Art, the Core Salon provides an opportunity to get to know the Core Fellows and enjoy intimate gatherings featuring discussions about contemporary art.
 Those who join at the 10 X 10 level receive a limited edition work of art created by a former Core Fellow.
 10 X 10: $10,000.
-Salon: $2,500 (couple).
-Salon: $1,500 (individual).
+Salon: $2,500.

 The Family Circle is a group for families who want to foster a long-term appreciation of the visual arts in their children while supporting the MFAH.
-The museum hosts four events per year exclusively for Family Circle members: three programs that focus on the MFAH permanent collections and touring exhibitions, and one major benefit staged throughout the museum.
-Family Circle members have the opportunity to take exclusive behind-the-scenes tours designed to give children a personalized and interactive introduction to the world of art; attend seminars that share strategies for enhancing children’s visits to the museum; and participate in other fun programs that encourage a lifelong interest in the visual arts.
-Annual dues: $950, includes a Family Membership to the MFAH.
+The Museum hosts four events per year exclusively for Family Circle members: three programs that focus on the MFAH permanent collections and touring exhibitions, and one major benefit staged throughout the Museum.
+Family Circle members have the opportunity to take exclusive behind-the-scenes tours designed to give children a personalized and interactive introduction to the world of art; attend seminars that share strategies for enhancing children’s visits to the Museum; and participate in other fun programs that encourage a lifelong interest in the visual arts.
+Annual dues: $950.

 Friends of the Arts of the Islamic World

 Members of this group help the MFAH promote the cultural and artistic traditions of the Islamic world while enjoying exciting benefits, including invitations to lectures by leading experts and collectors, invitations to private events, guided tours of MFAH exhibitions, advice from experts on building private collections, and exclusive travel opportunities.
 The group gathers for a private annual dinner, during which members vote on how to spend the funds raised by Friends of the Arts of the Islamic World.
+Sustaining Founder: $25,000 over five years ($5,000 per year).
 Founder: $15,000 over five years ($3,000 per year).
 Benefactor: $2,500.
 Patron: $1,500.
 Young Patron (age 40 and under): $500.